Jordanbarker/jordanbarker.github.io/marathon.md

 <details class="callout"><summary>Initial Training Plan</summary>
 :::{.text-block}

-Here is the initial training plan, starting 17 weeks away from the marathon and broken into 3 weeks blocks.
+Here is the training plan, starting 17 weeks away from the marathon and broken into 3 weeks blocks.

 ### Phase 1: Base & Strength (Weeks 17–14)
 Mileage: Stabilize between 45–55 miles per week; cautiously progress up to a 15-20% increase if well-tolerated, based on your historical mileage progression (your current weekly mileage can safely rise slightly above the conventional 10% rule).